The Dollar Store Invasion

 Read MoreILSR investigates how dollar store chains are using predatory tactics to kill off grocery stores and other local businesses, harming rural and urban communities alike.

-Powerful retailers are killing off small businesses by dominating supply chains.
-Our new report argues it’s time to revive the Robinson-Patman Act and restore antitrust...
+Powerful retailers are dominating supply chains.
+Our report argues it’s time to revive the Robinson-Patman Act to restore antitrust enforcement against predatory buying.

 In 203 markets, Walmart controls 50% or more of the grocery market.
 No other corporation has ever amassed this much control over the food system.